Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Reduction

 To construct an assignment from the choices of uncertain segments $S$ we do as follows.
 Consider any clause $B_j$.
 Lemma \ref{lemma:literalchoice} gives a $k \in \{1,2,3 \}$ such that a vertex in $G_{i_k}$ is chosen by all its incident edges.
 If the vertex is in $P_{i_k}$, set $x_{i_k} = 1$, otherwise set $x_{i_k}$ to be 0.

-First, we show we have defined a valid assignment.
-Let $B_p$ ($B_n$) be the clause in which $x$ appears as a positive (negative) literal and when considering that clause we have set $x$ to be 1 (0).
-Let $G_x$ be the graph of the variable $x$ with parts $P_x$ and $N_x$.
-Since we have set $x=1$ in $B_p$, there is a vertex of $P_x$ in which all the edges have chosen that vertex.
-Similarly, there is a vertex in $N_x$ such that all the edges have chosen that vertex.
-But every vertex in $P_x$ is connected to every vertex in $N_x$, hence there has to be an edge where both ends are chosen, a contradiction.
+First, we prove our assignment is well-defined.
+Assume for the contrary that $x_i$ has been assigned both 0 and 1.
+Let $v_p \in P_i$ be the vertex based on which we have assigned 1 to $x_i$, and let $v_n \in N_i$ be the vertex based on which we have assigned 0 to $x_i$.
+Therefore all of the edges incident to $v_p$ have chosen $v_p$ and all the edges incident on $v_n$ have chosen $v_n$.
+But this is a contradiction since $G_i$ is a complete bi-partite graph.

-Second, we show that the assignment satisfies all the clauses.
-We use the notation as above.
-Take a fixed but arbitrary $B_j$ and let $x$ be the variable returned by Lemma \ref{lemma:literalchoice} and $v_x$ the vertex of $G_x$ all whose incident edges have chosen it.
-If $v_x$ is associated to a positive literal in $B_j$, $v_x$ is in the positive part of $G_x$.
-Hence our procedure setting $x=1$, satisfies the clause.
-Let $x$ have a negative literal in $B_j$.
-Then the sub-interval associated to $v_x$ appears in the negative part of $G_x$.
-Hence setting $x=0$ will satisfy $B_j$.
+Second, we show that the assignment satisfies all of the clauses.
+Take a clause $C_j$ and consider its corresponding interval $B_j$.
+Let $x$ be the vertex returned by Lemma \ref{lemma:literalchoice} and $v$ the vertex of the graph of $x$ all of whose incident edges have chosen it.
+If $v$ is a positive literal in $C_j$, $v$ is in the positive part of $G$.
+Hence our procedure setting $x=1$ satisfies the clause.
+If $x$ has a negative literal in $C_j$, then $v$ appears in the negative part of $G$.
+Hence setting $x=0$ will satisfy $C_j$.
 This finishes the proof of the correctness of the reduction.